What Makes a Channel Account Manager Valuable to their Partner Network?

 The CAM overcomes being ‘just another rep’ once they develop trust.
-Creating long-standing relationships with a partner’s team is a process, and although partners are intuitive beings and can quickly dissect a channel account manager’s intentions, trust mandates consistency over time.
+Creating long-standing relationships with a partner’s team is a process.
+Although partners are intuitive beings and can quickly dissect a channel account manager’s intentions, trust mandates consistency over time.

 The basis of trust depends on the follow-through of desired actions.
-They must listen and deliver on the needs and requests of the partner in a timely manner, especially in the unfortunate circumstance of bad news such as channel conflict, disputed claims or monetary and budgeting issues.
+They must listen and deliver on the needs and requests of the partner in a timely manner, especially in the unfortunate circumstance of bad news such as, disputed claims or monetary and budgeting issues.

 Helping partners build a profitable go-to-market strategy starts with the CAM understanding partners’ overall strategy, and how/where they fit in their partner’s solutions.
 The CAM understands their capabilities, structure, and goals, and in working together with the partner, they create a business plan for growth.

 The plan includes setting targets, customers and solutions to go after together.
-To reach these targets, he must develop a joint marketing plan with set goals and regular tracking to measure results.
-The important thing for channel account manager is to communicate details of the plan to their company.
+However, to reach these targets, he must develop a joint marketing plan with set goals and regular tracking to measure results.
+The important thing for a channel account manager is to communicate details of the plan to their company.
 It needs to meet both business’ goals to be supported, and thus, successful.

 5.)
 What factors make a channel incentive program profitable and effective?

 The formula for successful incentive programs starts with keeping it simple; communicating the incentive program with regular status updates that help keeps the program top of mind.
 An incentive will never get off the ground if there are too many requirements or the goals set are unachievable.
-A partner must know exactly what they have to do in order to be successful and remain eligible for financial compensation.
+Therefore, a partner must know exactlyin order to be successful and remain eligible for financial compensation.

 I’ve seen it happen too many times when a vendor implements a program only to be disappointed by results and lack of partner opt-in.
-When a program is too difficult to follow, they will go about their business and, best case, submit what they have in the hope the vendor lacks the resources to accurately validate claims.
+When a program is too difficult to follow, they will go about their business.
+In best cases, partners will submit what they have in the hope the vendor lacks the resources to accurately validate claims.

 The other way for an incentive program to bomb is to announce it only once and expect everyone to remember it.

-The only way you’re going to keep them interested is to communicate and to do it often.
+The only way you’re going to keep partners interested is to communicate and to do it often.
 Continual tracking and posting results will help keep partners motivated.
-Partners are competitive by nature and they like to meet goals just like anyone else, but if you can’t tell them how close or far they are from reaching those goals, it’s not going to push them where you want them to be.
+Partners are competitive by nature and they like to meet goals just like anyone else.
+However, if you can’t tell them how close they are from reaching those goals, it’s not going to push them where you want them to be.

 Ideally, vendors are using POS tracking tools and can quickly know where a partner stands in the promotion.
 It’s even better if a vendor’s utilizing mobile-friendly apps that allow reps to quickly see where they stand.